Have you ever seen a molting chicken?

 Then I decided to be patient.
-She went through molt and now she is a gorgeous and lively bird again.
-So I guess her body was in serious need of some rejuvenation.
+She went through the molting process and now she is a gorgeous and lively bird again.
+I guess her body was in serious need of some rejuvenation.

 What Should You Expect With Birds In Molt?

 When fall starts coming around you should pay close attention to your flock.
 I always keep an extra close eye on my flock during the colder months as it is the time of year when they are more prone to respiratory illness (at least I have found this to be true in my experience.)

 As you are watching your flock, you will probably begin to see feathers lying around the coop.
 You will notice that certain chickens will lose feathers faster than others, and they will actually begin to look like they are going bald.

 However, some will just lose splotchy spots of feathers.
 You will begin to get no eggs from the birds that are molting.
 It has also been reported that some chickens get emotional while in molt.

 Basically, what that means is that they don’t act like themselves.
 They might stay more secluded by choice.
 They might be flightier than usual.
 Some might even develop an attitude.
 It is no different than when our bodies are flooded with hormones.
 We aren’t exactly sure how to act either so try to be patient with your flock during this time.